 There is a weapons rack equipped with half-a-dozen spears set against one wall.
 It almost never gets used and is locked with a chain.
 The Sergeant has the key tied on his belt.

 A workbench, a bunk, beakers, crucibles, flasks, pliers, wire, vials, spills, dishes, decanters, scales and weights, lanterns, fuel and tinderboxes.

-The Orcs’ incompetent Magic-User lives here.
+The orcs’ incompetent Magic-User lives here.
 He’s not great at learning spells and even worse at casting them.
-However, at 2nd Level he does have two Magic Missiles prepared, because he’s concentrated really hard on learning them.
+However, at 2nd Level he does have two magic missile spells prepared, because he’s concentrated really hard on learning them.
 He lives fairly well, as the Captain has kept him isolated since the Magic-User learned how to make healing potions.

 He will fight if attacked, but he really doesn’t like it here and the Captain’s downfall might offer a quick route to a different posting.
 If the party look in good shaped - and he’s approached with caution - it’s likely he’ll offer-up as many as four healing potions which he has set aside.

 Stalls, hay, straw, leads, animal feed and manure.

 Six hostile wolves are kept in pens originally designed for horses.
 They are quite well fed and used for hunting.
 If not surprised the orc charged with looking after them will attempt to unlock the bolts on each stall.
 The party may want to take him down as a priority, as he can open two bolts each round.

 Crates, boxes, barrels of ale, crowbars, lantern oil, chopped wood, dried hams, salt, sugar, treacle, lumber axes, a woodblock and firewood.

 The store is a disorganized shambles with barrels, crates and flasks of oil stacked in no particular order.
 The spillages of food and oil attract a d4 giant ants, which enter through burrows in the back of the chamber.